lmzuccarelli/rust-operator-catalog-viewer/README.md

 chmod -R 755 working-dir (permissions need to be relaxed for untarred blobs)

-# create an ImageSetConfig (this uses the example in this repo)
+# create an CatalogDownloadConfig (this uses the example in this repo)
 # note as this only refers to operators , platform releases and additionalImages should not be included
-kind: ImageSetConfiguration
+kind: CatalogDownloadConfig
 apiVersion: mirror.openshift/v3alpha1
 mirror:
   operators: